omaray/usability/README_API.md

 #### Next Steps

 * Read the [API Reference]() documentation to see other available methods on the client.
-* Read the [Official Cloud Storage]() documentation to learn more about the product and see code examples.
+* Read the [Official Cloud Storage]() documentation to learn more about the product and see How-to Guides.